-“Oh you think thats funny huh?”
+“Oh you think that’s funny, huh?”
 He snickers, a sinister gleam forming in his pale eyes.

 “No you don’t!”
 I scream, scrambling to stand up.
-But he has already grabbed my ankles, knocking me into water.
+But he has already grabbed my ankles, knocking me into the water.
 It’s like being dumped into an ice bucket.
-The water fills my ears and nose.
 Yet at the same time a calming cool sweeps over me.
 The water scrubs me clean, washing away the doubts and pain, carrying them off with the tide.
 When I finally rise to the surface he’s standing on the rock, hands on hips in a superman pose.
 He smiles devilishly before lending a hand to help me up.
 The cold night air cuts blades into my sides, but I don’t care.
 We stand on that shiny rock and stare at the endless sky.
 It’s mysterious and vast, filled with possibilities and that great unknown every decent human fears.
 We stand side by side, arms brushing against the other.